Technologicat/mcpyrate/README.md

 ### Expand macros inside-out, but only those in a given set

-This can be done by temporarily running a second expander instance, with different macro bindings.
-The implementation of the quasiquote system has an example.
+This can be done by temporarily running a second expander instance with different macro bindings.
+This is cheaper than it sounds; really the only state the expander keeps are the macro bindings, the filename of the source file being expanded, and a flag for the current recursive mode setting.
+Everything else is data-driven, based on the input AST.

 The recipe is as follows:

  1. Add the import `from mcpyrate.expander import MacroExpander`.
  2. In your macro, on your primary `expander`, consult `expander.bindings` to grab the macro functions you need.
     - Note you **must look at the values** (whether they are the function objects you expect), not at the names.
 Names can be aliased to anything at the use site - and that very use site also gives you the `tree` that uses those possibly aliased names.
  3. In your macro, call `MacroExpander(modified_bindings, expander.filename).visit(tree)` to invoke a new expander instance with the modified bindings.

+The implementation of the quasiquote system has an example of this.

 Obviously, if you want to expand just one layer with the second expander, use its `visit_once` method instead of `visit`.
 (And if you do that, you'll need to decide if you should keep the `Done` marker - to prevent further expansion in that subtree - or discard it and grab the real AST from its `body` attribute.)